The Succulent Plant Page goes to Families of Succulent Plants goes to

 Cheiridopsis speciosa L. Bolus 1927

-This plant forms a compact cluster of angular leaves with pointed tips.
+This succulent plant forms a compact cluster of angular leaves with pointed tips.
 Flowers are red to purple.

 Native to Namaqualand of the Western Cape Province, South Africa.